Giovanni Antonio Viscardi: Court architect of Bavaria

 In 1678 he was appointed court master mason and in 1685 court architect.
 His first years in office were taken up with small-scale but varied duties for the court building office, but he was ousted in 1689 after disputes with Zuccalli and had to make his way as an independent architect until 1702.
 Viscardi then emerged as a building contractor employing up to 150 journeymen and clerks of works from both Switzerland and Bavaria.
 He dominated building activity in Munich and a large surrounding area, proving himself a notable church architect.
 After he had designed extensive monastic buildings for the Cistercian abbey of Fürstenfeld (built 1691–9 by Martin Guneztrhainer (d.
 1699), a master mason from Munich), he had a three-year term of office as architect to the Theatine Order in Munich.
 The Jesuits there commissioned him to extend their college and build an assembly hall, and he also did work for the nobility and the upper middle classes.

 From c.
 1700 he built various summer residences and country houses in Munich and the surrounding area.
 Although few of these have survived, they exerted a considerable influence on suburban secular architecture in Bavaria during the late Baroque period.
 The former Premonstratensian monastery church at Neustift (now the parish church of Saints Peter and Paul, Freising) had a basilica-type plan designed by Viscardi and built by Giovanni Giacomo Maffioli (d.
 1721) in 1700–21.
 The façade was flat and articulated by pilasters, while the interior was of the wall buttress type (Wandpfeilerkirche), with no galleries but otherwise deeply modelled.

 The rebuilding (1700–02) of the Jesuit church of Saint Salvator, Augsburg, was followed by designs for the former Cistercian abbey church of Maria Himmelfahrt in Fürstenfeld, where Viscardi produced another variation of the type of construction used at Neustift, with internal wall pillars displaying pairs of engaged columns.
 There are two tiers of galleries above the side chapels, the lower one very narrow; the transverse vaults above them are almost as high as the crown of the nave vault.

-Viscardi’s pilgrimage church of Mariahilf in Freystadt, Upper Palatinate, built between 1700 and 1710, has a ground-plan in the form of a Greek cross.
-Viscardi started from the central plan typical of the Roman High Baroque that he had learnt from Zuccalli and his design for the pilgrimage church at Altötting and combined this with the local building tradition.
+Viscardi's pilgrimage church of Mariahilf in Freystadt, Upper Palatinate, built between 1700 and 1710, has a ground-plan in the form of a Greek cross.
+Viscardi started from the central plan typical of the Roman High Baroque that he had learned from Zuccalli and his design for the pilgrimage church at Altötting and combined this with the local building tradition.
 He developed an arcaded octagonal space covered with a dome, which served as a model for 18th-century Bavarian country churches.
 The salient features of the interior of the Mariahilf are the dominating vault of the dome and the contrast between the powerfully three-dimensional emphasis created by the wall pillars and the smooth, unarticulated planarity of the external walls.